ibm-cloud-docs/satellite/ts-cluster-ocdebug.md

 # Why can't I log in to my worker nodes or debug them with `oc debug` command?
 {: #ts-cluster-ocdebug}

+Resolve issues logging in to worker nodes or running the `oc debug` command in your {{site.data.keyword.satelliteshort}} cluster.
+{: shortdesc}

 When you log in to the terminal of a worker node or run the `oc debug node` command from the CLI, you receive the following error.
 {: tsSymptoms}